 Heart-warming valleys and petrifying mountains of Kinnaur district in Himachal Pradesh have been enticing travellers for many decades.
-Located on National Highway 22, about 235 km northeast of the state capital Shimla, Kinnaur is a land where people are still deeply rooted to their cultures and traditions.
-In addition to its picturesque setting and welcoming culture, Kinnaur is the only place in India famous for producing Chilgoza (known as Neoza in local dialect).
+Located on National Highway 22, about 235 km northeast of the state capital Shimla, Kinnaur is a land where people are still deeply rooted in their cultures and traditions.
+In addition to its picturesque setting and welcoming culture, Kinnaur is the only place in India famous for producing Chilgoza (known as Neoza in the local dialect).

 The Chilgoza Land

 A preferential dry fruit, Chilgoza is grown in natural conditions in dry tropical forests of Kinnaur.
 Grown at an elevation of 1,800 to 3,300 metres, Chilgoza is a chief cash crop of Kinnaur.
 It has nutritive and medicinal value.
 Locals of Kinnaur use Chilgoza oil for treatment of various skin ailments and also in the speedy recovery of superficial wounds.
 Chilgozas fetch a handsome price in the market or at the Lavi ka Mela (a famous commercial trade fair held in the second week of November in Rampur).
 But there is much more to Kinnaur, then just the Chilgoza farms.
 Let’s take a trip through some of the pristine villages of this land.

 Villages of Kinnaur with a lot to offer

 Located at an elevation of 2,758 m, Kalpa is a vibrant little village in the Sutlej Valley.
 The village is dotted with apple plantations, forests of Deodar, Himalayan Birch and Chilgoza pine trees.
 There is a plenty of room for short walks and excursions here.
 The village is eminent for its Chilgoza plantations and offers a majestic view of the renowned Kailash ranges.